Comparing Low Interest Credit Card Offers

-The national average for credit card interest rates is over 17.5%, although averages for categories can be considerably lower or higher.
-For example, low interest is closer to 14.6%, while bad credit is almost 25%.
+The national average for credit card interest rates is 17.73%, although averages for categories can be considerably lower or higher.
+For example, low interest is closer to 14.7%, while bad credit is over 25%.
 Here are the most common categories, with their average rates:

 |Credit Card Category||Average Interest Rate|

 Retail cards are among the highest in interest rates, although they have advantages such as loyalty rewards and they will often require lower credit.
 Retail cards had an average rate of 25.64% in late 2018, according to a CreditCards.com poll.
 Store-only cards' rates were even higher, at almost 27.23%, while co-branded cards were at 23.06%.
 A co-branded card is typically a card within one of 3 major card networks (Visa, Mastercard, American Express) that also carries the store's logo.
 But it's the rewards programs that make retail cards competitive.